alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 - Most people are under the impression that scriptwriting is coming up with dialogue.
 It is the writing that people can see, so they focus on it.
 - Subtext is a kind of invisible ink.
 - Subtext is all in the setup. (see the example)
 - Dialogue is a tool.
-It can be used to define your armature, give essential plot informations, or reveal character.
+It can be used to define your armature, give essential plot information, or reveal character.
 - (example about exposition from *Some like it hot*)
 - Exposition is some of the hardest writing to do.
 Finding a natural way to have characters speak things they already know can seems impossible at times.

 ### Sounding natural

 - There is nothing really useful in this chapter.
-- Just write natural sounding dialogues.
+- Just write natural-sounding dialogues.
 - Real people don't talk like movie people.

 ### Address and dismiss